 When the coronavirus situation exploded…we were unbelievably lucky to be on the receiving end of help from Journey Beyond Travel.
 Their efforts to find “escape” options for us (the US government was “missing in action”) — and to communicate them as promptly and accurately as possible — were invaluable.
 I cannot imagine being in better hands.
 The grace and professionalism showed us during a time when they were being pulled from all sides were beyond anything we could have expected. – Linda Haines, March 2020

 For your information, we have dedicated a small fund to help many of the informal workers we are in contact with to help support them.
-This goes to the heart and soul of what we believe in as sustainable tour provider.
+This goes to the heart and soul of what we believe in as a sustainable tour provider.
 Not only do we work to sustain you, our travelers, and the beautiful environs of Morocco, but perhaps most importantly, we try our best to provide for the people who make travel so special here in Morocco.

 With COVID 19 Still Circulating, Can I Still Book a Tour to Morocco?